The Green Green Grass

-The Green Green Grass is a BBC television sitcom, created and initially written by John Sullivan, produced by Shazam Productions for the BBC.
-It is a sequel/spin-off of the long-running sitcom Only Fools and Horses and stars John Challis, Sue Holderness and Jack Doolan.
+The Green Green Grass is a BBC television sitcom, created and initially written by John Sullivan, and produced by BBC Studios Comedy Productions and Shazam Productions for the BBC.
+It serves as both a sequel and a spin-off of the long-running sitcom Only Fools and Horses and stars John Challis, Sue Holderness, and Jack Doolan.
 Four series and three Christmas specials were originally broadcast on BBC One between 2005 and 2009.

-The series follows three supporting characters from Only Fools and Horses; Boycie (John Challis), his wife Marlene (Sue Holderness) and their teenage son Tyler.
+The series follows three supporting characters from Only Fools and Horses: Boycie (John Challis), his wife Marlene (Sue Holderness), and their teenage son Tyler.
 In the first episode, they are forced to flee from Peckham to escape the wrath of the Driscoll brothers.
 They decide to set up home on a farm in Shropshire.